 “Dear Fellow Toastmasters, Friends and Guest, it was a pleasure listening to your speeches and I do find a few good use of English that I would like to share…(good use of English).
 Meanwhile, I would like to point out some of the words and sentences that can be improved…(bad use of English).”

-As a norm, we only report the words and sentences without mentioning the speakers name for it.
-This of course, can be different between clubs and you can check this with the previous Grammarians or the Vice President of Education (VPE) for more details.
+As a norm, we only report the words and sentences without mentioning the speaker’s name.
+This of course, can be different between clubs and you can check with other Grammarians or the Vice President of Education (VPE) for more details.

 Meanwhile, don’t forget to mention Word of the Day: